Strawberry Swirl Cheesecake

 - 1/2 cup strawberry curd (homemade or store bought) or strawberry jam (homemade or store bought)

 - Preheat oven to 350F.
 Wrap the bottom of a 9 inch springform pan with foil.

-- In a large bowl, mix together the graham cracker crumbs and melted butter.
+- In a large bowl, mix together the graham cracker crumbs, melted butter, and salt.
 Press into the bottom and sides of the pan.

 - In another large mixing bowl (with the paddle attachment if using a stand mixer), beat together the cream cheese and sugar until light and fluffy, about 2-3 minutes.
 Scrape down the bowl as needed.

 - Beat in the eggs, one at a time, for 1 minute each or until smooth (do not overbeat).
 Beat in the vanilla.

 - Transfer the batter to the crust.
 Add spoonfuls of curd/jam on top then swirl with a knife.